Holidays and travel

 Booking early is also useful when arranging accommodation, so that you can ask for a ground floor room, or one that is close to a lift.
 You can also ask about facilities such as ramps, handrails, or rooms that have been specially designed for less mobile people.
 Many hotels have wheelchair friendly or accessible rooms with more space which can be booked.

-Check with your doctor or insurer about your health insurance and what it covers at your international destination.
+Check with your insurer about your health insurance and what it covers at your international destination.

 Speak with your travel agent about requirements for carrying your medications on specific airlines.